Coronavirus outbreak: India preparing to evacuate its citizens stranded in China, says MEA

 Foreign ministry spokesperson Raveesh Kumar said the Indian Embassy in Beijing was working out the logistics.

 India is preparing to evacuate its citizens stranded in China due to the outbreak of the coronavirus infection, the Ministry of External Affairs said on Tuesday.
+External Affairs Minister S Jaishankar said the Centre was planning to send a plane to Wuhan to evacuate Indians.
+So far, no Indian student has been affected by the virus, he said.

 Wuhan city of the Hubei province in central China is the epicentre of the outbreak.
 The city is on virtual lockdown, and transportation in much of Hubei has been curtailed.
 The virus has killed 106 people in China and infected more than 4,520 globally.